emkloco/DAT5501/Decision_tree_optimisations/readme.md

 ## Dataset
 **UCI Car Evaluation Dataset**
-A collection of 1728 records classifying cars into four categories (unacceptable, acceptable, good, very good) based on buying price, maintenance cost, number of doors, etc.
+A collection is fetched from uci repository which contains 1728 records classifying cars into four categories (unacceptable, acceptable, good, very good) based on buying price, maintenance cost, number of doors, etc.

 ## Usage
 Run the script to generate the optimization graph and print the top features to the console: